marnold22/WSL2/Kali/README.md

 ## Change the hostname

-Change the hostname from `marnold@DESKTOP-QHEH3D4` to `UBUNTU` or whatever other hostname you want
+Change the hostname from `marnold@DESKTOP-QHEH3D4` to `KALI` or whatever other hostname you want

 > hostname
 > sudo nano /etc/wsl.conf